-No new structures are to be erected within the Area, or scientific equipment installed except as specified in a Permit.
+No new structures are to be erected within the Area, except as specified in a Permit.
+It is prohibited to modify or remove any structure that was present within the Area at the time of special protection designation.

 7(v) Location of field camps